 7. Strasbourg, France

 Paris gets all the attention in France, but personally, Strasbourg was my favorite place we visited in this region (and one of the most underrated European cities on the list).
 The city is romantic and packed with history, plus there aren’t hoards of people around every corner.
-We spent a few nights in a small apartment with windows that overlooked a bakery and cafe.
+We spent a few nights in a small apartment with windows overlooking a bakery and cafe.
 It felt like we were living in the pages of a fairytale.
-Take a boat ride through the canals that travel through town or climb to the top of the cathedral for some crazy views.
+Take a boat ride through the canals that travel through town, or climb to the top of the cathedral for some crazy views.
 And make sure to spend a few hours sipping coffee or wine and watching the world go by.
 I dare you not to fall in love with this city.

 8. Lucerne, Switzerland

 Imagine a serene lake surrounded by mountains and one small city that sits right on the lakeshore, that’s Lucerne.
 This Switzerland underdog offers all the shopping, dining, and scenery of the other bigger cities, but it has its own lovely character.
-Stroll across the covered wooden bridge that was built centuries ago and watch the sunset across the lake along with the locals while listening to musicians play and enjoying a cold beverage.
+Stroll across the covered wooden bridge built centuries ago and watch the sunset across the lake with the locals while listening to musicians play and enjoying a cold beverage.
 Plus, you’re so close to all kinds of adrenaline-pumping activities that the Alps are famous for.

 9. Heidelberg, Germany